 On some sections of the new shipping routes, so-called traffic separation schemes were introduced in order to simplify navigation and help prevent ship collisions.
 One example is the traffic separation scheme around Skagen.

 The pictures below show how the ships sailed around Skagen during the last week with the old routes and the first week with the new routes.
 They clearly illustrate the change that immediately occurs in the ships' sailing patterns when routes change.
 The distance between oncoming traffic has increased and the sailing patterns are more predictable.

 Before the implementation of traffic separation scheme (24 June – 1 July, without fishing vessels)

 After the implementation of traffic separation scheme (1 July – 8 July, without fishing vessels)

-In the video below, you can see how the ships are sailing around Skagen after the routeing systems have become effective.
-The video show how the ships sailed in the period from 6 September to 9 September 2020.
+In the video above, you can see how the ships are sailing around Skagen after the routeing systems have become effective.
+The video shows how the ships sailed in the period from 6 September to 9 September 2020.